orb16/seminaRs/seminar_1_introduction_to_R/README.md

-# Intro to R & R studio
+# Intro to R & RStudio

 ##This seminar covers: